cmoffroad/osm-guidelines/README.md

 ## Trails classification

+Use this [Decision-Tree Workflow](https://github.com/cmoffroad/osm-guidelines/blob/main/WORFLOWS.md#path-classification) to find out what should be the appropriate tag.

 ### Only use highway=path for narrow roads.

 Only use [highway=path](https://wiki.openstreetmap.org/wiki/Tag:highway=path) when the road is too narrow for a small 4-wheel car to go through, regardless of its main usage or condition (including grown vegetation).